cosmic-frey/HackSussex-2025-Winning-Game/README-BLOG.md

 - People, who were previously not interested in chatting, will come up to talk to you after you win
 - Having a group of friends to form a team and stay over night at the event sounds super fun and I want to do that next time (also more optimal, as the hour I spent going to our accomodation and back could have been spent sleeping/fixing bugs)
 - If you're blonde or have coloured hair, you will be referred to by its colour (helpful because you're recognisable, less helpful because no one will remember your name).
+- If the judges ask more questions, this is a good sign
+  - If they come up to you to 'clarify' questions after judging, this is an even better sign

+**Comments noted in Jest:**
 - When you say you do Biology during judging, lots of suspicious whispering will commence
   - When you follow this up by saying you go to an Oxbridge University, the whispering becomes less suspicious, but still continues.
-- If the judges ask more questions, this is a good sign
-  - If they come up to you to 'clarify' questions after judging, this is an even better sign